udinmoInc/WindEffects/README.md

 ### Bootstrapping IgniteBT

-On first use, the `we` command may need to bootstrap the IgniteBT build system.
-If IgniteBT hasn't been built yet, the launcher will automatically fall back to using `dotnet run`:
+On first use, `we` may need to bootstrap the IgniteBT build system:

 ```powershell
 dotnet build Engine/Source/Programs/IgniteBT/Source/IgniteBT.csproj -c Debug
 we build --config Debug
 ```

-After the initial bootstrap, IgniteBT is compiled and cached, making subsequent builds faster.
+After initial bootstrap, IgniteBT is cached for faster subsequent builds.

 ## Project Structure

-Understanding the project structure is essential for navigating the codebase and knowing where to make changes:

 ```
 WindEffects/